The Wild Man & the Prince ~ Fairy Tale Stories for Kids

 All the courtiers were so terrified at the sight of the king's anger that not one of them dared speak.
 However, the young prince, the king's son, stepped forward and confessed that the pitiful crying of the poor creature had so moved his heart that he himself was the one who had opened the door.
 When the king heard this, it was his turn to feel sorry, for he found himself compelled to put his own son to death or make a mockery of his royal proclamation.

-When the prince had quenched his thirst and wished to be pulled back, the servant said, “Well now, my good master, I could let go of you and you would fall and drown in the well.
-Or you can agree to change clothes and places with me.
-Agree that from now on, I will be the prince and you will be my servant.
-Then I will pull you back up.”
+When the prince had quenched his thirst and wished to be pulled back, the servant said, "Well now, my good master, not so fast.
+I could let go of you right now and then what would happen?
+Why, you'd fall down the well and drown.
+Or, you could agree to change clothes and places with me.
+From now on I will be the prince and you will be my servant.
+Agree to this!
+Then I will pull you back up."

 The king's son, seeing that he had foolishly placed himself in the power of the servant, promised to do everything his servant asked, and begged only to be drawn up.

-In this way they went on until they came to the court of the king to which the exiled son had been recommended by his father.
+In this way they went on.
+At last they came to the court of the king to which the exiled son had been recommended by his father.

-After having some time enjoyed to his heart’s content the luxuries and hospitalities the king lavished upon him, the false servant began to be afraid that his master’s patience might soon be wearied all the indignities he needed to endure.
+After enjoying to his heart's content the luxuries and hospitalities the king lavished upon him, the false servant began to be afraid that his master's patience might soon be wearied all the indignities he needed to endure.
 For what if, he worried, one day the real prince were tempted to forget his promise and proclaim himself the true prince?
-Filled with these fears, the wicked man thought of all possible ways he could do away with his betrayed master without any danger to himself.
+Filled with these fears, the wicked man thought of all possible ways he could do away with his betrayed master once and for all, and without any danger to himself.

 Now you must know that the king at whose court this unhappy prince and the false servant were staying, kept in his gardens a great number of fierce wild animals fastened in large cages.
 One morning, as the pretend prince was walking in these gardens with the king, he said suddenly, "Your Majesty has a large number of very fine beasts, and I admire them very much.
 I think, however, it is a pity that you have to spend so much money on their food.
 Why not release them from their cages, send them to the forest with a capable servant, and let the beasts find their own food in the daytime?
 Your servant will have only to bring them back by nightfall."